anatomy; gluteal region; iatrogenic; nerve injury; posterior thigh; surgery

 Neurosciences (Brain & Spine)

 Dupont, Graham; Unno, Florence; Iwanaga, Joe; Oskouian, Rod J; and Tubbs, R Shane, "A Variant of the Sciatic Nerve and its Clinical Implications."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 599.